Transmissions vary in terms of cost, durability, and applications. Different designs transfer engine power to the wheels in various ways.

 Within these ranges is a choice of four to six speeds.
 For example, a 4-range transmission with a 6-speed power shift would offer 24 speeds.
 When the speeds also operate in reverse, you have a 24×24 power shift transmission.

 With a power shift transmission, the operator selects the RPMs and appropriate gear for the job.
 When the load on the tractor increases and RPMs drop, the operator manually changes gears.

 The power shift transmission is popular for use with front-end loader work and other tasks performed under load.
 Geared speed, hydrostatic and CVT transmissions all still have their place, depending on your budget and applications.

 Contact Bobby Ford Tractor and Equipment Today

-Bobby Ford Tractor and Equipment is your Houston Kubota dealer.
+Bobby Ford Tractor and Equipment is your Greater Houston Area Kubota dealer.
 For professional and knowledgeable sales and service, please contact us online today.
 Or, visit us to check out our complete line of Kubota Tractors.